-• The person who is her owner at the moment of birth of the credit is obliged to pay it and is also the current owner at the moment that the arrest is executed.
+• The person who is the owner of the vessel at the moment of birth of the credit is obliged to pay it and is also the current owner at the moment that the arrest is executed.

-• If her bareboat charterer at the moment of birth of the credit is obliged to pay it and is also the current bareboat charterer at the moment that the arrest is executed.
+• If the bareboat charterer at the moment of birth of the credit is obliged to pay it and is also the current bareboat charterer at the moment that the arrest is executed.

-- If the credit is based on a mortgage or lien of the same nature over the ship. - If the credit is guarantee by a maritime lien of the Article 22 of Decision 478 of 2000 and if it is owed by the owner, bareboat charterer, manager
+• If the credit is based on a mortgage or lien of the same nature over the ship.

+• If the credit is guaranteed by a maritime lien of the Article 22 of Decision 478 of 2000 and if it is owed by the owner, bareboat charterer, manager